ubeninja77/hotel/README.md

 - Make a short list of the changes that you could make, particularly in terms of naming conventions
 - These notes will be used by you in a few weeks, so make sure that they are detailed enough that someone else could understand your thinking and follow your directions
 - **Do not make any further changes to your code at this time**

-## Optional Enhancements

-You should not be working on these (or even thinking about them) until you have fully completed wave 3.

-- Allow a user to set different rates for different rooms
-- Read/write CSV files for each piece of data that your system is storing
-- Create a CLI to interact with your hotel system

 ## What we're looking for
 You can find what instructors will be looking for in the [feedback](feedback.md) markdown document.